hashicorp/packer/README.md

 * `CPU_reservation` - Amount of reserved CPU resources in MHz.
 Inherited from source VM by default.
 * `CPU_limit` - Upper limit of available CPU resources in MHz.
 Inherited from source VM by default, set to `-1` for reset.
 * `RAM` - Amount of RAM in megabytes.
 Inherited from source VM by default.
+* `RAM_reservation` - Amount of reserved RAM in MB.
+Inherited from source VM by default.

 Provisioning:
 * `ssh_username` - [**mandatory**] username in guest OS.